-This procurement direction is issued under section 21 of the Procurement Act 2020 by the Department CEO as delegate of the Minister for Finance to all State agencies as defined in section 5 of that Act.
+This procurement direction, for the Western Australian Procurement Rules, is issued under section 21 of the Procurement Act 2020 by the Department CEO as delegate of the Minister for Finance to all State agencies as defined in section 5 of that Act.

 The State government’s essential services to the Western Australian community are supported by substantial procurement activities.
 Achieving best value for money in procurement supports quality outcomes and stretches public expenditure further.

 These Western Australian Procurement Rules harmonise the State’s approach to procurement, and in doing so: